 File exchange using (S)FTP or cloud storage

-The on prem software can export data to an (S)FTP server on a regular basis, e.g. daily, and a scheduled Blend in Blendr.io can consume these files by connecting to the same (S)FTP server.
+The on prem software can export data to an (S)FTP server on a regular basis, e.g. daily, and a scheduled automation in Qlik Application Automation for OEM can consume these files by connecting to the same (S)FTP server.
 The files can be in CSV, they can contain XML or any other data format.

-Same as before, the Blend acts as a
+Same as before, the automation acts as a

-proxy, it exchanges data with the on prem software using files, and it can then push data to other cloud applications using the regular Blendr.io connectors.
+proxy.
+It exchanges data with the on prem software using files, and it can then push data to other cloud applications using the regular Qlik Application Automation for OEM connectors.

 3rd party agents

 For certain on prem software, third party commercial agents are available that run locally, communicate with the on prem software, and then communicate with a REST API online.
-Such agents can communicate with a Blend, since each Blend acts as a REST API (it has an HTTPS endpoint).
+Such agents can communicate with an automation, since each automation acts as a REST API endpoint (it has an HTTPS endpoint, see